Evaluating Counterfactual Policies Using Instruments: Empirical applications

 Second, the sole legal objective of bail judges is to allow most defendants to be released before trial while minimizing the risk of pretrial misconduct.
 In line with this objective, we can impose the policy complier bounds given by \cref{eq:pc_bound} for each judge $z$ in the bottom 90\%.

-\Cref{tab:quota_nyc} gives the results for the quota policy when we impose the disagreement probability bound in~\cref{eq:dp_bound} with this calibration.
+\Cref{tab:quota_nyc} gives the results for the quota policy when we impose either the calibrated disagreement bound or the policy complier bounds (or both).
 Confidence intervals are computed by projection, as detailed in \Cref{sec:impl-deta}.
-Column (1) gives the results without other restrictions, while column (3) additionally imposes the bound on policy compliers in \cref{eq:pc_bound}.

 With the $\overbar{\DP}$ bound imposed, the identified set estimate is fairly tight, implying that the treatment effects for policy compliers are not too different from the TSLS estimates.
-The estimates of the bounds exceed the status quo misconduct rates among those currently released, $E[Y(1)\mid D(Z,1)=1]$: these rates equal $\nycEYbD$\% for blacks and $\nycEYwD$\% for whites, while the lower bounds on the average value of $Y(1)$ for policy compliers, reported in column (2), equal \nycEYlb\ and \nycEYlw, respectively.
+The estimates of the bounds exceed the status quo misconduct rates among those currently released, $E[Y(1)\mid D(Z,1)=1]$: these rates equal $\nycEYbD$\% for blacks and $\nycEYwD$\% for whites, while the lower bounds on the average value of $Y(1)$ for policy compliers, reported in column (2), equal $\nycEYlb$\% and $\nycEYlw$\%, respectively.
 While the confidence intervals are wider, the lower endpoints are close to the status quo misconduct rates, particularly for blacks ($\nycEYlbCI$\% vs.\ $\nycEYbD$\%), implying the policy compliers have similar or higher misconduct rates than the inframarginal individuals (those currently released).
 Additionally, imposing policy complier bounds helps tighten the point estimates, but not the confidence intervals once the $\overbar{\DP}$ bound is imposed.